WendellAdriel/laravel-validated-dto-docs/getting-started/upgrade-guide.md

 I tried to maintain backward compatibility as much as possible, but there are some breaking changes while upgrading from v2 to v3.

+## PHP version

+The minimum PHP version required is now 8.1.

 ## Configuration

 If you published the config file before, or if you want to customize the path/namespace used to generate your DTOs,